Television in Puerto Rico: Syndication, cable and foreign acquisition

-In 1973, telenovela actor José Reymundí began a strike against Producciones Tommy Muñiz and in particular against its administrator Hérnan Nigaglioni, claiming that he had been left out of a local production to favor foreigners.
+In 1973, telenovela actor José Reymundí began a strike against Producciones Tommy Muñiz and in particular against its administrator Hernan Nigaglioni, claiming that he had been left out of a local production to favor foreigners.
 Soon afterwards, he was joined by more people as APATE joined and people like Castro decided not to cross the protest lines, while others like Candal actively joined the protests.
 Morales in turn decided to quit on the air.
 Only Alida Arizmendi challenged the protests.
 WAPA-TV decided not to intervene and distanced itself from the issue.
 In the end, Muñiz granted the demands of the protestors, such as health coverage or six-month contracts, but Reymundí was unable to benefit due to the cancellation of the production due to the strike.
 Producciones Tommy Muñiz was affected by it, with only productions like Esto no tiene nombre or Ja-ja, ji-ji, jo-jo con Agrelot surviving.
 Candal, Morales, Warrington, Carbia, Molina and García left to create Producciones Astra and joined Channel 7.
 This would only last for some years, since the company gained a reputation as supporting work syndicates and were avoided.

 In April 1983, WKAQ-TV was acquired by foreign interests.
 In October 1987, WKAQ-TV was sold to another foreign group for $350 million.
 The acquisition eventually lead to the creation of the Telemundo Group, which became a major channel among the Latino audience of the states.
 This resulted in some local programming being retransmitted abroad.
 Following several changes in command, WAPA-TV was acquired by the General Electric subsidiary Pegasus, which would retain it for the next two decades.
 In 1986, Lorimar Telepicturee acquired Telecadenas Peréz Perry and placed TeleOnce on the frequency.
 However, the channel would pass to Malrite Communications Group and then Raycom Media, before being bought by Univision where it has stated so far.